Etosha, Himba & Skeleton

 We have reached the limit of our northern adventure, and today we first head west to the Atlantic Ocean and then directly south, following the coastline to Cape Cross and onwards to Spitzkoppe.

-We enter the Skeleton Coast National Park through the northern Springbokwasser Gate, and soon afterwards we meet the chilly Atlantic Ocean.
+We enter the Skeleton Coast National Park through the northern Springbokwasser Gate, and soon afterwards, we meet the chilly Atlantic Ocean.
 It is easy to see why this barren seaboard is called the Skeleton Coast, with its forbidding mountains and barren beaches.
 The wind, the waves and the huge fog banks all conspire to push ships onto the beach.
-The countless mariners that, in olden times, found themselves shipwrecked here faced the stark prospect of no fresh water, no food, no rescue and a slow death by exposure.
+The countless mariners who, in olden times, found themselves shipwrecked here faced the stark prospect of no fresh water, no food, no rescue and a slow death by exposure.
 Their Shipmates who went down with their ship were thought to be the lucky ones.
 There are some remnants of human activity along our road today.
-In the early 1960s, two pioneering entrepreneurs, Jack Scott and Ben du Preez found themselves convinced that both oil and diamonds were to be discovered along the Skeleton Coast and that this was their chance at fame and fortune.
-At huge expense a massive drilling rig was set up and managed a bore of 1,700 meters before they could finally admit that there was no oil.
+In the early 1960s, two pioneering entrepreneurs, Jack Scott and Ben du Preez, were convinced that both oil and diamonds would be discovered along the Skeleton Coast and that this was their chance at fame and fortune.
+At great expense, a massive drilling rig was set up and operated, and a borehole of 1,700 meters was drilled before they finally admitted there was no oil.

 We continue back inland to the magnificent Spitzkoppe Mountain.
-These granite mountains stand out on the gravel plains and are renowned for great sunset and sunrise moments, as well as for night photography.
+These granite mountains stand out against the gravel plains and are renowned for stunning sunsets and sunrises, as well as for night photography.
 After setting up camp, we go into the mountains for sunset before returning to camp for dinner.

-Accommodation: Twin share tents, shared ablution at campsite.
+Accommodation: Twin-share tents, shared ablutions at the campsite.

 Meals: Breakfast, Lunch & Dinner